GoldenKnight09/Stock-index-dashboard/README.md

-# Stock & index dashboard (R Shiny)
+# Stock & index dashboard
 This is a simple dashboard designed to visualize various stock & index prices.
+There are two versions of it: one is written in R (Shiny) and the other is written in Python (Dash).

 ## Key features:
 - Displays stocks & indices on separate graphs (limited to one stock and index at a time).